-WALT understand probability
+WALT

-Success Criteria I know
+Success Criteria I know ...

-- Probability gives us a way to describe how much more like event is than another - A probability is a number between 0 and 1 - 0 means 'impossible' and 1 means 'certain' - If the outcomes are equally likely, we find the probability of an event by counting the ways it can happen and dividing the total number of outcomes.
+- A probability is a number between 0 and 1.
+0 means impossible and 1 means certain - If the outcomes are equally likely, we find the probability of an event by counting the ways it can happen and dividing it by the total number of outcomes